 With more than 60% of the world’s population living on the coastline, we all depend on a healthy sea just as much as these beautiful creatures.

 “The sea, the great unifier, is man’s only hope.
 Now, as never before, the old phrase has a literal meaning: we are all in the same boat.”- Jacques Yves Cousteau

 The ocean is a happy-zone!
-The ocean is our temple, our life, our second home, our exhilaration place.
+Our temple, our life, our second home, our exhilaration place.
 It’s where we swim, surf, sail, dive, chillax, and ‘lime’.
 Family holidays and Sundays often happen on the beach.
 For sailors, fisherman and islanders, it also is a transport zone.
-The ocean carries us to new lands.
-As sailors, we also serve as educators, ambassadors and advocates of a lifestyle on the water.
-Together we share a passion for the ocean, and an avid desire to keep our playground clean and safe forever.
-Waterways are key to our health, for us and future generations.
+It carries us to new lands, and connect us with nature and each other.

 When we dip in the water, our inner dolphin gets released.
-It’s called the “mammalian diving reflex.”
+It’s called the “mammalian diving reflex”(10).
 I learned this when I started freediving.
 When our face touches water, our heart rate immediately slows down, and blood moves from the extremities to the brain, heart and vital organs of our body.
 Seals and dolphins have this reflex, and so do we!
 It wakes us up and makes us feel vibrant and alive.

 Despite all that, we still know more about Mars than we know about the ocean!
 A healthy ocean keeps us healthy on earth.
 We are alive right now because of the oceans.
 Now the ocean needs to be kept alive by us.
 The choices we make now determine our future, and our children’s future.
 We have the responsibility to care for the ocean as it cares for us.
-Action-Time!